 - A business telephone line and broadband access.

-- A computer with internet and email access, office software and access to a printer (see Using technology).
+- A computer with internet and email access, office software and access to a printer (see Using technology for homeworkers).
 Access to a secure virtual private network (VPN) can allow your staff to connect to your company network from home.

 - Adequate insurance.
 Home contents insurance normally excludes business equipment but most employers' insurance policies cover any place of business.
 Additional insurance may be required if homeworkers have visitors or business meetings at home.